 Neither of the above two bikes are the best choice for heavier individuals, nor do they have any fancy features.
-If you need something more heavy duty, or would like something more high-tech, you need to consider the Schwinn 270 Recumbent Exercise Bike (Est. $500) is not only super quiet – making it easy to listen to music or watch TV during a workout – but also well made.
-This top-grade recumbent exercise bike uses a magnetic eddy current brake for resistance, which experts say is quieter and lasts longer than bikes with belt tensioners.
-A USB port allows you to charge your phone or tablet as you exercise, and can be used with a flash drive to transfer data to a Schwinn Connect website for tracking your fitness goals.
-Heart rate monitors are built into the hand grips and the bike is chest-strap compatible, though a strap is not included.
+If you need something more heavy duty, or would like something more high-tech, you need to consider the Schwinn 270 Recumbent Bike (Est. $500).
+It's not only super quiet -- making it easy to listen to music or watch TV during a workout -- but also well made.
+This top-grade recumbent exercise bike uses a magnetic eddy current brake for resistance.
+A USB port allows you to charge your phone or tablet as you exercise, and can be used with a flash drive to transfer data to the Schwinn Connect website for tracking your fitness goals.
+Heart-rate monitors are built into the hand grips and the bike is chest-strap compatible, though a strap is not included.

 There are 29 workout programs, 25 resistance levels, and 10 resistance "quick keys" to rapidly cycle a user from an easy workout to a hard workout with a press of a button.
 On-board memory will store settings for up to four users.
 Heart-rate control programs that adjust the intensity of your workout to keep your heart rate within a preset zone are built in.
 Also available are a built-in fitness test and a test to see how fast your heart returns to a resting state following exercise.
-Workout programs range from fun rides, such as "a ride in the park," to mountains "Mount Hood," to challenges like the "uphill finish, "plus three more).
+Workout programs range from fun rides, such as, "a ride in the park;" to mountains such as "Mount Hood;" to challenges like the "uphill finish; "plus three more.

-If the idea of spending $500 for an exercise bike is a turn off, many reviews recommend the Marcy ME 709 Recumbent Exercise Bike (Est. $140).
-It's one of the better-rated recumbent bikes at Walmart.com, Amazon.com and Wayfair.com, where hundreds of owners praise its convenience and value.
+Another good option in the sub-$200 price class, the Marcy ME 709 Recumbent Exercise Bike (Est. $140).
+It's one of the top-rated recumbent bikes by owners, who praise its convenience and value.
 The Marcy ME 709 boasts a magnetic resistance system for a quiet workout and smooth pedal action.
 Owners say it provides an efficient and user-friendly experience, with a no-frills design that is straightforward to assemble and use.
 The LCD console displays basic information such as speed, distance and calories burned, but doesn't offer workout programs or a heart-rate monitor.
-While it doesn't fold, the compact design is ideal for tight spaces, and users say the lightweight ME 709 is easy to move with its built-in wheels.
+While it doesn't fold, the compact design is ideal for smaller spaces and it gets kudos for its attractive design.
 The bike includes a two-year limited warranty on the frame.
 Like the other recumbent bikes we cover, it has a maximum weight of 300 pounds.